MJaloui/NCAAGameHighlights.md/README.md

 ### Setup `terraform.tfvars` File

-1. Copy contents from the `Resources` folder in the GitHub repo
+1. Copy contents from the "Resources" folder in the GitHub repo

-2. In AWS CloudShell or VS Code terminal, create the file `vpc_setup.sh` and paste the script inside
+2. In AWS CloudShell or VS Code terminal, create the file "vpc_setup.sh" and paste the script inside

-3. Run the script and paste these variables into the `terraform.tfvars` file
+3. Run the script and paste these variables into the "terraform.tfvars" file

 4. Store your API key in AWS Secrets Manager

-5. Run AWS script to obtain your `mediaconvert_endpoint`
+5. Run AWS script to obtain your "mediaconvert_endpoint"

-6. Leave the `mediaconvert_role_arn` string empty
+6. Leave the "mediaconvert_role_arn" string empty

----

 ### Run The Project